crowdlingo/course/src/speaking/name.md

   - People in my country pay great attention to their names because they believe that suitable names will bring them good fortune.
 Sometimes they even change their names for their business and family purpose.
 - Would you like to change your name?
   - In China, I believe that fathers are in the position of naming their children.
 Sometimes they will look through some Chinese classical literatures to seek the meaningful words for their children.
-- Is it easy to change your name in your country?
-  - Oh, there are some nicknames that are very popular in China.
-For example, Lili means that their parents hope their daughters would be beautiful; and Kuan kuan, indicates that their sons would be magnanimous when they are grown up

 ## Practice
 Talk to the AI老师 to practice your English!
 <qrfooter></qrfooter>